Bedrock-OSS/bedrock-wiki-legacy/tutorials/controlling-flying-entities.md

 }
 ```

 The entity can now be controlled with the jump key, but there's a bug.
 If the player dismounts the entity while holding the jump key, it will continue rising.
-We can fix this with an animation controller on entity itself that resets the levitation whenever a player dismounts it.
+We can fix this with an animation controller on the entity itself that resets the levitation whenever a player dismounts it.

 ```
 "controller.animation.reset_levitation": {